uq-seven-up/neverland/README.md

 For local development the project includes a mongo db stack.
 To start the stack run the start_mongo shell script.

 The shell script launches a development version of mongo db as well as a web interface for managing the mongo database.
 The web interface is available on http://localhost:8081

+## Local development on a mobile device.
+To test the mobile application on a physical device launch the client-screen and then change the url from localhost to the public IP address of the development machine and refresh the page.

+The generated QR code can now be scanned to connect to the development machine.

+On most mobile devices code changes will automatically refresh on the mobile device.

+A laptop trackpad will also function to test touch events if the mobile client is loaded in a web browser on the development machine.

 ## Starting the REST API server
 As all the client applications rely on the REST API server, it is recommended to have the REST API running during all development.